 A healthy woman, neither over nor underweight, should gain between 25-30 pounds during the entire pregnancy.
 However, some women may not actually gain this much and that is acceptable as long as they are eating a nutrient dense diet.
 The first trimester can be difficult because of increased nausea and stomach upset.
 Do not panic if you do not gain; you may even lose weight in the first trimester.
 If you are experiencing frequent vomiting, an anti-nausea medication may help.
 On the contrary some women may retain more water during pregnancy contributing to more weight gain.
 A nutrient dense diet is the best way to avoid excessive weight gain during pregnancy.

-There are three main food-borne pathogens of concern for pregnant.
+There are three main food-borne pathogens of concern for pregnant women:

 The benefits of exercise during pregnancy have been well documented.
 Not only does a regular exercise program strengthen and tone the muscles, it helps relieve tension, as well as the aches and pains many women experience during pregnancy.
 Exercising while pregnant has also been shown to promote an easier delivery, a more rapid recovery, and maximizes metabolism.
 The aim of an exercise program during pregnancy is to establish and maintain a level of general good health and fitness.
 It should not be used as a means of weight loss.
 Pregnancy is never a good time to diet.
 There are, however, some activities that should be completely avoided during pregnancy.
 They include risky activities such as surfing, scuba diving, rough terrain mountain biking, skydiving, snow skiing, platform diving, and high-altitude mountain climbing.
 Activities that carry a high risk of falls or injury should be avoided.
 They include horseback riding, contact sports such as basketball, baseball, football, and volleyball, inline or ice-skating and racquet sports such as racquetball, tennis or squash.

-If no exercise was practiced before becoming pregnant, the program will need to be less strenuous.
+If no exercise was practiced before becoming pregnant, consult your Choices provider before beginning an exercise routine.
 Almost any type of exercise is safe if done in moderation.
 Keep in mind, however, that pregnant women are more susceptible to injury due to hormonal influences that cause joints and ligaments to become more lax than usual.
 There are several, recreational activities that are excellent for beginner exercisers.
 They include yoga, brisk walking, golf, swimming, and stationary bicycling.

 The following exercises should be avoided: